a-bonus/a-bonus.github.io/m5-lecture.md

 - Testing how product features and marketing strategies influence sales
 - Investigating how teaching methods and student characteristics affect learning
 - Studying how environmental factors and genetic factors affect behavior

+### Quick Review: Building on One-Way ANOVA

+Before diving into factorial ANOVA, let's briefly connect to what you already know.
+In one-way ANOVA, we tested one independent variable with multiple levels (e.g., three teaching methods) and partitioned variance into between-groups and within-groups components. **Factorial ANOVA extends this logic**: we still partition variance, but now the between-groups variance is further divided into separate main effects for each factor PLUS an interaction effect.
+The fundamental principle remains the same—we're comparing group means—but now we can examine multiple factors and how they work together.
+Everything you learned about F-ratios, assumptions, and effect sizes still applies.

+### Why This Matters: Real Research Examples

+**Research Example 1: Stereotype Threat (Steele & Aronson, 1995)**

+Famous study examining test performance with factors: Race (Black, White) × Test Description (intelligence test, problem-solving task).
+The interaction revealed that Black students performed worse ONLY when the test was framed as an intelligence test—not when it was described as problem solving.
+This interaction changed our understanding of stereotype threat and led to practical interventions.

+**Research Example 2: Memory and Sleep (Mednick et al., 2003)**

+Researchers studied memory improvement with Time of Day (morning, evening) × Condition (nap, no nap).
+The interaction showed that napping improved memory performance for evening learners but had minimal effect for morning learners.
+Without examining the interaction, we'd miss that napping's benefits depend on individual chronotype.

+**Research Example 3: Social Media and Well-Being (Current Research)**

+Studies examine Screen Time (low, moderate, high) × Usage Type (active, passive).
+Interactions show that high screen time is associated with poor well-being ONLY for passive users (scrolling).
+Active users (messaging friends) don't show the same negative effects.
+The interaction reveals nuance that main effects alone would miss.

+**The Bottom Line:** Factorial ANOVA reveals the complexity of real-world phenomena.
+Most psychological effects aren't universal—they depend on context, individual differences, and other factors.
+Learning factorial ANOVA makes you a better researcher and critical thinker.

 ---